snhackspace/snhack.github.com/README.md

 Otherwise, you can attach images to the [discussion thread] of your newly created pull request.
 An admin will then commit them into the correct folder.

-The example below will have the correct url inserted automatically.
+The url shown below is automatically replaced when rendered to the site.

     ![MyImage]({{ page.url }}/MyImageFile.jpg)